 29. Light some incense.
 Scents like Sandalwood and Sage can help calm anxieties and aid relaxation (and make your room smell wonderful!)

 30. Squeeze a stress ball.
-Using a stress ball can help alleviate tension by promoting muscle relaxation and providing a general sense of release.
+Using a stress ball could help alleviate tension by promoting muscle relaxation and providing a general sense of release.

 31. Keeping a diary.
 Venting all those thoughts and emotions onto paper can make your feelings and problems seem less intimidating.
-Writing can be both insightful and therapeutic so get those words down on paper!
+Bullet-journals have taken off recently and shown that writing can be both insightful and therapeutic so get those words down on paper!

 32. Chew gum.
 Chewing gum for a few minutes can help release anxiety, improve your mood and you’ll never have to worry about bad breath again!

 33. Drink green tea.
 Feeling all worked up?
 Green tea is a source of the chemical L-Theanine which can help relieve anger.

 34. Call an old friend.
 Feeling out of control?
 Speaking to an old friend can be really grounding.
 Social connectedness can reduce stress levels and no doubt the nostalgia will get you smiling and laughing too!

 35. Snuggle up with a pet.
 Cuddling your pet helps reduce anxiety through the release of oxytocin in your brain, ease feelings of social rejection and make you feel cared for which can help boost your self-esteem.
 The cutest therapy going!

 36. Sniff those flowers.
 Did you know that certain smells can change our mood?
 Floral scents can lift your mental state and make you feel less anxious…so go stick your nose in your neighbours rhododendron bush!